-By Maura McKenna, SVP of Corporate Banking at Atlantic Capital Bank
+By Maura McKenna, Senior Vice President, Corporate Banking

 When it’s time for you to retire or sell your business, what will happen to your company?
 As a business owner, you should be able to answer this question.
 However, with the daily challenges of maintaining positive cash flow and ensuring smooth operations, it’s not uncommon for a company to lack a succession plan.
 If your company doesn’t have a written succession plan, read below for the basics of creating and updating a plan for your company.

 A succession plan is a document that spells out how a company will be owned and run if the current owner/leader retires or is no longer able to participate in the company’s operation.